 Ecommerce Integration and Ecosystem Expansion

 In recent years, WordPress.com has focused on scalability and deeper ecosystem integration.
-This include plugin support, bringing the platform closer to the flexibility of self-hosted WordPress.
+This includes plugin support (for all paid plans), bringing the platform closer to the flexibility of self-hosted WordPress.
 Users can extend their sites with thousands of third-party tools for SEO, analytics, automation, and more.

-The platform's ntegration with WooCommerce has also strengthened its position in the ecommerce pace.
+The platform's integration with WooCommerce has also strengthened its position in the ecommerce space.
 Businesses can build, manage, and scale fully functional online stores within the same platform, making WordPress.com a viable all-in-one solution for e-commerce operations.

 The Next Stage: AI-Powered Website Creation